 We have a track record of delivering high-quality research to solve real world problems with particular expertise in: engineering systems and design; thermofluids, surfaces and interfaces; medical devices and regenerative medicine.

 Our research is well funded, to the level of £7.5 million per annum, with funding

 from a variety of sources including UK Research Councils, the European Union, charities, government agencies and industry.

-Research activity within the school is organised into three research institutes
+Research activity within the school is organised into four research institutes:

 • Institute of Design, Robotics & Optimisation